The New Zealand Energy Excellence Awards provide an annual opportunity to recognise excellence and achievement across the energy sector.

 Freeman has one of the most engaged online audiences in business information media in New Zealand with an average time-on-site per reader of well over four minutes and a pages-per-visit average of over three.

-The Energy Trader Forum is an exclusive invite-only event for the energy trading and energy markets community.
+The Energy Trader Forum is an exclusive invite-only event for the energy and carbon trading and energy markets community, held three times a year.

 In today’s information society, a prompt and accurate flow of information is critical for decision-making at all levels.
 Expert opinions, research and accepted methodologies are well tested and complemented by surveys.
 Increasingly the digital age is making tools like surveys a vital part of any decision-making process.